 - At the Police Station/Jail:

 There are penalties for refusing to submit to chemical testing, which may include driver's license suspension or revocation, fines and/or jail.
 In California, as in most states, you are required to submit to chemical testing after being arrested for DUI.
 However, the arresting officer must inform you of this requirement correctly, and give you the choice between testing either your breath or blood.
+Refusal to take a chemical test can result in a one year suspension of your license.

 Experienced DUI Attorney Representation: